fwsoapy/fwsoapy/README.md

-# hey im austin 👋
+# Hey Im Austin 👋

 I like to code.
 You can hire me for anything, I vibe code with Claude, and I make useful stuff for gamers.
 If it's a bot, a script, or a tool that makes gaming easier, I've probably built something like it.